munificent/game-programming-patterns/book/dirty-flag.markdown

 memory for speed.
 In return for keeping the previously calculated data in memory, you avoid having to recalculate it when it hasn't changed.
 This trade-off makes sense when the calculation is slow and memory is cheap.
-When you've got more time than memory on your hands, it's better to just calculate it as needed.
+When you've got more time than memory on your hands, it's better to calculate it as needed.

 <aside name="trade">